Why this trip?

 Train travel offers so much to the individual.
 There’s something about crossing borders by land that hits different.
 You can feel the distances and the spaces in a way you just can’t by air.
 It’s tangible; visceral.
 You get a more gradual introduction to each place and culture, rather than landing at the eye of the storm.

 It was non-negotiable for me to get the responsible travel aspects right.
-It’s hard to get a complete consensus on the figures, as there are so many variables in play, but by some metrics it looks like at least a seven-fold reduction in carbon output travelling by rail rather than plane.
+It’s hard to get a complete consensus on the figures, as there are so many variables in play, but even relatively conservative metrics suggest around a three-fold reduction in carbon output travelling by rail rather than plane.
 Rumbling along less-travelled paths also helps combat overtourism, and makes the economic benefits of travel more evenly spread.
 A no-brainer, on both counts.

 This idea (though perhaps a little crazy!) brought back something I haven’t felt in quite a while, and made me realise how much I’ve missed it: the rush of stepping fully out of my comfort zone.